arpanchaudhury/jquery-drawer/README.md

 * [jQuery] - duh

-And of course Dillinger itself is open source with a [public repository][drawer] on GitHub.
+And of course JQuery Drawer itself is open source with a [public repository][drawer] on GitHub.

 Authors